amitt1236/augmented-reality-tic-tac-toe/README.md

-# augmented reality tic-tac-toe.
+# augmented reality tic-tac-toe
 ![](./board.jpg)

 ![](./first.GIF)

-tic tac toe game using opencv, pillow, pygame and numpy The game needs aprojector to project the game board to the wall. and a webcam capture the ball hits.
+tic tac toe game using opencv, pillow, pygame and numpy The game needs a projector to project the game board to the wall. and a webcam capture the ball hits. i'm using logitec steamcam.

 opencv- getting the webcam input and determining the ball hits.
 pillow- creating the game board.